 New scientific research happens all the time.
 And it seems like every day there’s a story in the media about a stunning new discovery in the worlds of science and health.
-But whether it's the latest research on the COVID-19 pandemic or a study about the effects of screen time, not all media report on science and health news in the same ways.
+But whether it's the latest research on COVID-19 vaccines or a study about the effects of screen time on kids, not all media report on science and health news in the same ways.

 For example, where one headline may tout the health benefits of coffee, another paints a much different picture.
 It’s hard to figure out what’s really going on, especially for kids.
 So how can we help students learn who and what to trust?
 Especially when it's so easy to believe headlines we agree with, regardless of what the research might say.